Tracking the performance of your virtual assistant from the Philippines is important, but you must tread carefully to get the best results.

 2. Perfect Your PR

 As with any new strategy or process you implement in your organization, you need to promote it in the right way to get buy-in from your remote workers.
 Look at the tasks or behavior points you’re going to measure employees on and promote how it benefits them.
-For example, if you will be tracking remote staff start and finish times with an automated software, then discuss how this removes the need for a manual timesheet and concerns regarding inputting payroll details on time.
+For example, if you will be tracking remote staff start and finish times with automated software, then discuss how this removes the need for a manual timesheet and concerns regarding inputting payroll details on time.

 Any type of monitoring you introduce is likely to be data-driven, so reinforce the message as to how the data will be used to improve day-to-day practices of the personnel.